Chris Grice: Director

 Chris has a head for business and a passion for nature.

-Having run and grown a marketing company for the last 10 years his skill in strategy and business makes sure that our projects run smoothly
+Having run and grown a marketing company for 12 years his skill in strategy and business makes sure that our projects run smoothly.

 He is a keen Bushcrafter and outdoor pursuits enthusiast, and is never happier than when he is exploring woodland, sleeping in a shelter made of sticks, or learning new ancestral skills.

 He has been on his own journey of nature wellness taking him from overwhelm and stress, to a place where nature brings balance to his busy life.
-Chris is currently training in Advanced Therapeutic Wilderness Interventions.
+Chris has a lvl3 in Advanced Wilderness Therapeutic Approaches as well as being a lvl 3 forest school leader. he has also completed a level 2 in counselling skills.
 Which will allow him to help others to use nature as a mirror and benefit from the ‘wilderness’ as he has done.

 In his spare time he enjoys: